moonsdust/nourpact/README.md

 Nourpact helps users to reduce their food waste by locating a food rescue organization near them to give unwanted food items and looking up recipes using their food items.

 ## How we built it 🔧
 To build our application, we used ReactJS and CSS and the API we used was SerpApi.
+We hosted our web application on Netlify and our domain is from domain.com.
 We initially designed our application using Figma to create mockups.

 How Nourpact gets Recipes for Leftovers:
 1. User inputs their leftover food